-The commutator is a component of an electric motor formed by strips of hard electrolytic copper with insulating material in the middle (formerly micanite, nowadays plastic).
+The commutator of an electric motor is made of strips of hard electrolytic copper with insulating material in between.
 The assembly is insulated on the rotor shaft and the copper blades are connected to the anchor windings.

-In an engine, it provides the energy to the best location in the rotor, and in a generator, it receives the energy in a similar way.
-As a switch, it has an exceptionally long service life, taking into account the number of openings and closures that occur in normal operation.
+In an engine, it provides the power to the best location on the rotor, and in a generator, it receives the power in a similar way.
+As a switch, it has an exceptionally long service life, taking into account the number of opens and closes that occur in normal operation.

-As with a slip ring, it provides an electrical connection between the stationary carbon brushes and the rotating shaft with the rotor windings.
+Provide an electrical connection between the stationary carbon brushes and the rotating shaft with the rotor windings.

-A switch consists of a set of contact bars fixed to the rotating shaft of a machine, and connected to the armature windings.
-As the shaft rotates, the switch reverses the current flow in one winding.
+A commutator consists of a set of contact bars fixed to the rotating shaft of a machine, and connected to the armature windings.
+As the shaft rotates, the commutator reverses current flow in one winding.

-In an engine, the armature current causes the fixed magnetic field to exert a rotational force or a twisting torque on the winding to cause it to rotate.
+In a DC motor, the armature current causes the fixed magnetic field to exert a rotating force, or a torque, on the winding to make it rotate.
 In a generator, the mechanical torque applied to the shaft maintains the movement of the armature winding through the stationary magnetic field, inducing a current in the winding.